ethar42/ethar42-resource-pack/README.md

 # ethar42-resource-pack
 A resource pack for Minecraft.

-download file
-put file into resource folder
-play
+# Installation
+To download go to release and download source zip.
+Extract and place into resource folder.
+PLAY